-The Eastern Mandarin Ducks
+The Mandarin Ducks of the East

 The Mandarin duck (or Mandarin) has been introduced to the world from China, where the bird is first thought to be originated.
 However, this oriental duck is also native in Japan, Taiwan, Russia and Korea.
 The scientific name for this kind of bird is Aix Galericulata.
 In China, they call the Mandarin duck 'Yuan Yang', and the Chinese regard them as very beautiful birds.
 The Mandarin duck is a medium-sized bird and somewhat related to the wood duck (Aix sponsa) of North America.

 The bird is very ornate, and the male duck has exotic feathers on its head and neck.
 The cheeks are white and a broad black band extends from its short orange bill (may also appear as red) over the crown to the nape of the neck.
 The feathers on the side of its face is long and orange, the breast and back are black and the 'sails' on the back are orange, has a white belly and its side is also kind of orange.
 The female duck is less ornate than the male, and has a grey head, the back is brown and the breasts and flanks (side ribs) are spotted grey.